Gorodki

+Its popularity has spread to Karelia, Finland, Sweden, Ingria, parts of Lithuania, and Estonia.
 In the Scandinavian and Baltic languages, the game has many different names, such as kurnimäng, kriuhka, köllöi, keili, and miestučiai.
 The Finnish variant is called kyykkä, or Finnish skittles.

-The game is mentioned in the Old Russian Chronicles and was known in a form that is quite close to the modern one at least from the 17th century, since one of the famous gorodki players was Peter the Great.
+The game was known in a form that is quite close to the modern one at least from the 17th century, since one of the most notable gorodki players was Peter the Great.
+It has survived in the contemporary period.

 Gameplay

 The game consists of throwing a bat from a predetermined distance at the gorodki, which are arranged in one of 15 configurations: